corner image

 Information & resources about plants & gardens for Brisbane & Qld

 This subject is, of course, covered extensively on many gardening and farming sites.
-Here, the emphasis will be on information pertaining to Qld or to subtropical and tropical plants.
+Here, the emphasis will be on information pertaining to Qld or to subtropical and tropical plants as much as possible.

 This page is mostly a collection of links about plant nutrition in general.
 You may find more about nutrition or nutrient deficiency symptoms of particular plant species if you go to the page on this site devoted to that group.
 See Plants for a list